-A cardiologist specializing in electrophysiology and arrhythmias (heart beat irregularities) from the Cooper Heart Institute will make a small incision beneath the collarbone and make a small pocket under the skin to hold the pacemaker.
+A Cooper and Inspira Cardiac Care cardiologist specializing in electrophysiology and arrhythmias (heart beat irregularities) will make a small incision beneath the collarbone and make a small pocket under the skin to hold the pacemaker.
 The pacemaker will be inserted through this incision.
 The wires will be threaded through a blood vessel (vein) under the collarbone to the heart.
 The leads are placed.
 The device is able to monitor and deliver impulses to either or both chambers of the heart, helping them to beat in unison again.
 Once the pacemaker is in place, the physician will test it to make sure it works properly and may make adjustments to improve the pumping function of the heart.

 Indications for the procedure

 Biventricular pacemaker is typically used in people with symptomatic heart failure and have evidence by echocardiogram and/or ECG that the walls of their ventricles (main pumping chambers) are not pumping in a coordinated manner.